David D. Cole

-David D. Cole is the National Legal Director of the American Civil Liberties Union (ACLU).
-Before joining the ACLU in July 2016, Cole was the Hon.
-George J. Mitchell Professor in Law and Public Policy at the Georgetown University Law Center from March 2014 through December 2016.
-He has published in various legal fields including constitutional law, national security, criminal justice, civil rights, and law and literature.
-Cole has litigated several significant First Amendment cases in the Supreme Court of the United States, as well a number of influential cases concerning civil rights and national security.
-He is also a legal correspondent to several mainstream media outlets and publications.
+David D. Cole was the National Legal Director of the American Civil Liberties Union (ACLU) for six years until 2024.
+Earlier, for two years Cole was the Hon.
+George J. Mitchell Professor in Law and Public Policy at the Georgetown University Law Center.
+He has published on legal issues including constitutional law, national security, criminal justice, civil rights, and law and literature.
+Cole has litigated First Amendment cases in the Supreme Court of the United States, as well as cases concerning civil rights and national security.
+He has also been a legal correspondent to media outlets and publications.